If you do not change direction, you may end up where you are heading.– Lao Tzu

 31. Last and not least, I do my best to love myself now.
 I do not take myself as seriously and try to practice unconditional self-love.
 I make a conscious effort to practice simple but positive affirmations throughout the day that emphasize self-love and worth.

-I can sincerely say that these changes have made me a happier, more successful and more equanimous person.
+I can sincerely say that these changes have made me a happier, more successful, and more equanimous person.
 I could not have even imagined the life I have right now, and I am still learning every day.
 If I can do it, I know you can, too.
-I blog about these and other experiences regularly because I want to share my experiences and help others.
+I write about these and other experiences regularly because I want to share my experiences and help others.

 I believe in you.
 What changes are you going to make in your life?